graphql/graphiql/README.md

 * Intelligent type ahead of fields, arguments, types, and more.
 * Real-time error highlighting and reporting.
 * Automatic query completion.
-* Run and inspect query results
+* Run and inspect query results.

 ### Usage